ml-utils/bert-syntax-it/vocab_documentation.md

 - tag based on categorial grammar
 - contains information about what the expression combines with
 - for example, transitive verbs are '(S\NP)/NP' and intransitive verbs are 'S\NP'
+- more examples:
+   - relational_poss_nouns are 'N\NP[poss]' in cat1 (and RelN in cat2): friend, relatives names, boss, employee, teacher, student, senator, lawyer.
+By contrast 'friend of' is N/NP,RelN (relational noun, but not possessive)

 ## category2
 - tag based on part of speech, sometimes with additional info
 - for example, transitive verbs are 'TV' and intransitive verbs are 'IV'
 - 'IV' labels can contain additional information about whether the subject needs to be agentive and/or plural
+- examples:
+  - answer is 'IV_ag', communicate is 'IV_ag_pl'
 - note that this column is not complete for all expressions.
 It is only used when the information in 'category' is insufficient
+- note: clarify why there are two entries for clean, one has TV one not, one is frequent one not, ..

 ## verb
 - indicates whether the expression is a main verb